14 October 2024

 • Can’t explain themselves; the ‘black-box' perception

-• Can’t flag when they don’t know something
+• Can’t flag when they don’t know an answer, and resort to guessing.

 Starting From Day One